jonaslu/ain/README.md

 * Flexible organization of API:s using files and folders.
 * Use shell-scripts and executables for common tasks.
 * Put things that change in environment variables or .env-files.
-* Share the resulting curl or httpie command.
+* Share the resulting ([curl](https://curl.se/), [wget](https://www.gnu.org/software/wget/) or [httpie](https://httpie.io/)) command-line.
 * Pipe the API output for further processing.
 * Tries hard to be helpful when there are errors.

 Ain was built to enable scripting of input and further processing of output via pipes.
 It targets users who work with many API:s using a simple file format.
-It uses curl or httpie to make the actual calls.
+It uses ([curl](https://curl.se/), [wget](https://www.gnu.org/software/wget/) or [httpie](https://httpie.io/)) to make the actual calls.

 # Pre-requisites
-You need curl or httpie installed and available on your `$PATH`.
-The easiest way to test this is to open up a shell and type `curl` or `http`.
-If there's any output you're good to go.
+You need ([curl](https://curl.se/), [wget](https://www.gnu.org/software/wget/) or [httpie](https://httpie.io/)) installed and available on your `$PATH`.
+The easiest way to test this is to open up a shell and type `curl`, `wget` or `http` (add the suffix .exe to those commands if you're on windows).
+If there's any output from the command itself you're good to go.

-Go (version 1.13 or higher) if you want to use `go install` or build it yourself.
+On linux or mac one of the three above is very likely to be installed on your box already.
+The others are available in your package manager or [homebrew](https://brew.sh).

+If you're on windows curl.exe is already installed if it's windows 10 build 17063 or higher.
+Otherwise you can get the binaries via [scoop](https://scoop.sh), [chocolatey](https://chocolatey.org/) or download them yourself.
+Ain uses curl.exe and cannot use the curl cmd-let powershell builtin.

 # Installation

 ## If you have go installed
-Using go install:
+You need go 1.13 or higher.
+Using `go install`:
 ```
 go install github.com/jonaslu/ain/cmd/ain@latest
 ```